kiwicom/react-native-reverse-geocode/README.md

 );
 ```

-and you should get similar results:
+and you should get similar results (on iOS):

 ```javascript
 {